 How to Clean a Water Cooler?

-(Looking for UV water treatment system?
-Contact us today!)
+(Looking for a “residential water quality tester“?
+Contact us Today!)

 Step 1: Start by removing the top-loading water bottle from your water cooler.
 This process isn’t difficult but should only be done when the bottle is empty and needs to be removed for cleaning purposes.